bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 He had an episode where he invited the Drouf, Peter Wille and Tim Ruffing, where they explained the thing.
 And then you get more and more, you hear more about that topic.
 And also of course Bitcoin Core meetings.
-There was, it was my first Bitcoin Core meeting last year in Atlanta, where this people's also presented.
+It was my first Bitcoin Core meeting last year in Atlanta, where these people's also presented.
 And yeah, and at some point you would just pick some PRs and try to understand them deeper.

 Mike Schmidt: 00:31:26